atolye15/Atolye15SlackExceptionBundle/README.md

     }

 ## Configuration
-Before you start to configuration, you must create a new web api token in your Slack dashboard.
-You can create token from https://api.slack.com/web url.
+Before you start configuration, you must create a new web api token in your Slack dashboard.
+You can create token from https://api.slack.com/web

-Full config for SlackExceptioBundle is below:
+Full config for SlackExceptionBundle is below:

     atolye15_slack_exception:
         environment: prod # all or prod, default prod